 There are currently no licensed vaccines for Ebola.
 However, there are a number of vaccine candidates in development, and a number of projects in the IMI Ebola+ programme are generating the data needed to assess the safety and immunogenicity of different vaccine candidates and the level and duration of protection they actually offer against the disease.

-Between them, the two EBOVAC projects will assess, through clinical trials in Europe and Africa, the safety and tolerability of the ‘prime-boost’ Ebola vaccine regimen (Ad26.ZEBOV and MVA-BN-Filo) in development at the Janssen Pharmaceutical Companies of Johnson & Johnson.
+The EBOVAC projects are assessing, through clinical trials in Europe and Africa, the safety and tolerability of the ‘prime-boost’ Ebola vaccine regimen (Ad26.ZEBOV and MVA-BN-Filo) in development at the Janssen Pharmaceutical Companies of Johnson & Johnson.
 In a prime-boost vaccine regimen, patients are first given a dose to prime the immune system, and then a boost dose which is intended to enhance the immune response over time.

-Phase I trials will be carried out by the EBOVAC1 project.
-These trials will gather preliminary information on the safety and tolerability of the vaccine regimen.
-The immune response generated by the regimen will also be evaluated longer term.
+Phase I trials are carried out by the EBOVAC1 project.
+These trials are gathering preliminary information on the safety and tolerability of the vaccine regimen.
+The immune response generated by the regimen is also being evaluated longer term.